AKASHAorg/akasha-core/libs/sdk/README.md

 import getSDK from "@akashaorg/core-sdk";

 const currentUser = await getSDK().api.auth.getCurrentUser();
+/**
-// currentUser will be null when the user is not logged in,
+ * currentUser will be null when the user is not logged in,otherwise,
-// otherwise, it will be an object containing the DID and ethAddress (if any) of the logged in user.
+ * it will be an object containing the DID and ethAddress (if any) of the logged in user */
 ```

 ### Global Channel